bcgov/common-messaging-service/docs/overview.md

-## About the Messaging Common Service
+# About the Messaging Common Service

-### Common Service Elements
+## Common Service Elements

 1. **Showcase Application**: Provides a demonstration of the capabilities of a common service.
 In this case MSSC demonstrates how an application can have messaging functionality by calling an API.
-2. **Self-Service Documentation**: Provide access to documentation that enables a software developer or end user to determine its fit for their needs, have a step by step set of instructions for implementing it, and be able to complete the implementation without direct interaction with the team that built the service the API.
+2. **Self-Service Documentation**: Provide access to documentation that enables a software developer or end user to determine it is fit for their needs, have a step by step set of instructions for implementing it, and be able to complete the implementation without direct interaction with the team that built the service the API.
 3. **Example Code**: Quite often will be told to go check out the code repository of another team who may be doing something similar.
 Digging through someone else's code looking for the parts that are applicable to the feature that you want to implement is a challenge to say the least.
 In the same way even though we may have built a showcase application, telling a development team to look at the code of the showcase application would leave them wading through a lot of unecessary code.
 So example code is the slimmed down bare minimum required to implement a feature, and if done right the code examples will be written in a few different language that team may likely use for that type of feature.

-### Common Service Showcase Applications
+## Common Service Showcase Applications

 Showcase applications are intended to be very simple in how they are designed.
 The aim is to build valuable features into API endpoints called on by the showcase application.

-### Capabilities
+## Capabilities

-#### Common Hosted Email Service (CHES)
+### Common Hosted Email Service (CHES)

 - Check Status of the API health api endpoint
 - Email Sending api end point
 - Template mail merge and email sending api end point
 - Template mail merge validation & preview api endpoint

-#### Messaging Service ShowCase (MSSC)
+### Messaging Service ShowCase (MSSC)

 - Converts xlsx or csv into a valid JSON format for CHES template endpoints
 - Converts email attachments to base64 encoded